Testing for >1000 conditions using your DNA

 • Dark streaks under a fingernail or toenail

 If you notice any of these signs, it’s important to see a doctor or dermatologist.
-Early diagnosis and treatment greatly improve the chances of a full recovery.
+Early diagnosis and treatment greatly improve the chances of a full recovery, especially if you are already monitoring your skin due to findings from melanoma screening.

 What are the causes?